 - A major life change (move, retirement, divorce, loss) has thinned the network and nothing has been built to replace it.

-- Major depression, severe anxiety, or substance use is quietly shrinking the social world.
-Here, the order matters: treating the underlying condition often unlocks the social health, not the other way around.
+- Major depression, severe anxiety, or substance use is slowly shrinking the social world.
+Here, the order matters: treating the underlying condition is often what reopens the social world.

 How we bring this into the visit

 - We watch the data.
-Sleep, HRV, resting heart rate, and weight trends often shift in the wake of a relationship change before anyone names what is happening.
+Sleep, HRV, resting heart rate, and weight trends often move in the wake of a relationship change before anyone names what is happening.

 - We name the lever.
-When the standard medical work is in good shape but the trajectory is stuck, social health is often the missing variable.
-Naming it changes the plan.
+When the standard medical work is in good shape but the trajectory is stuck, social health is often the missing variable, and naming it changes the plan.

 - We treat the underlying mental-health drivers when they are there.
 Depression, anxiety, and substance use can hollow out the social network and then keep it hollow.
 Treating them, with therapy, medication, or both, makes connection possible again.

-- We point to actual on-the-ground options.
+- We point to on-the-ground options.
 Philadelphia has a deep bench: walking groups along the Schuylkill, neighborhood rec centers, faith communities, dad meetups, parent groups, recovery groups, sports leagues, library programs, the Dads Coffee Health Meetup we run with the Dads with a Drink By My Side community.
-The barrier is rarely options.
-The barrier is the first step.
+The options are there; the hard part is taking the first step.

 Guidance from the clinic